wemmyo/Todo-tutorial/README.md

    - Open `index.html` in your web browser.
    - Test all the features to ensure they're working as expected.

-## Conclusion

-Congratulations on building your To-Do App!
-This is a foundational project that helps solidify your understanding of the basics of web development.
-As you grow in your coding journey, consider enhancing this app by adding more advanced features or integrating it with backend technologies.

-Happy coding!

 ## Version Control with Git

 Using Git is an essential tool for developers.
 Here's a basic guide to get started with Git for this project.